Est. 1985

 8 day tour (other durations available)

-From GBP £1899 per person for Individuals
+Prices on request per person for Individuals

 Islands at War – occupied by the Germans between 1940 and 1945, the Channel Islands were the only part of the British Isles to have been seized by the Nazi regime.